mmccuiston/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 **Build a Traffic Sign Recognition Project**

-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+This is my writeup for the Traffic Sign Classifier project.
+You can find my code here [project code](https://github.com/mmccuiston/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Dataset Summary
+#### 1. Dataset Summary

 I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is 34799
+* The size of training set is 69598
 * The size of the validation set is 4410
 * The size of test set is 12630
 * The shape of a traffic sign image is 32 x 32 x 3
 * The number of unique classes/labels in the data set is 43

- ####2.
-Dataset Exploration
+#### 2. Dataset Exploration

 Here is an exploratory visualization of the data set.